Consensys/doc.rollups/docs/index.md

 ## What is ConsenSys Rollups?

-ConsenSys Rollups is a framework for implementing multiple types of rollups for the Ethereum blockchain.
-Rollups are layer 2 scaling solutions that improve the scalability of Ethereum networks by performing mass transaction validation off-chain.
-ConsenSys Rollups supports any EVM-based protocol, including Proof of Work (PoW) and Proof of Authority (PoA) protocols.
+ConsenSys Rollups is a framework for implementing [rollups](Concepts/Rollups/Overview.md) for the Ethereum blockchain.
+Rollups are layer 2 scaling solutions that improve the scalability of Ethereum networks by performing mass transaction validation offchain.
+ConsenSys Rollups supports any EVM-based protocol, including proof of work (PoW) and proof of authority (PoA) protocols.

-ConsenSys Rollups currently implements [consensus-rollups](Concepts/Rollups/Consensus.md) and [partially anonymous rollups](Concepts/Rollups/Partially-Anonymous-Rollups.md), with support for an additional type of rollup (optimistic-rollups) being added later.
+ConsenSys Rollups currently implements [partially anonymous rollups](Concepts/Rollups/Partially-Anonymous-Rollups.md), with plans to add support for other types of rollups (consensus-rollups and optimistic-rollups).

 ![Architecture](Images/ConsenSys-Rollups-Overview.png)